Four REDD projects in Portel, Brazil: Profits for intermediaries, offsets for Big Polluters, and land conflicts for communities

 Project developers proposed registering people living in the project areas in the Rural Environmental Registry (CAR).
 The CAR has been mandatory since Brazil’s 2012 Forest Code came into force.
 Its function is to integrate environmental information from properties into a federal database for monitoring, environmental planning, and preventing deforestation.

-According to a report by Kanaka Management Services the CAR area in the Portel REDD projects initially consisted on one hectare per family, which WRM describes as “a derisory size for the Amazonian context”.
+According to a report by Kanaka Management Services the CAR area in the Portel REDD projects initially consisted of one hectare per family, which WRM describes as “a derisory size for the Amazonian context”.
 This area was subsequently increased to 100 hectares.

 WRM writes,